rzhade3/sqlite-webgui/README.md

 - Only SELECT queries are allowed via the custom query interface
 - **Do not expose this to the internet without proper security measures**

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-MIT License - see LICENSE file for details

 ## Roadmap

 Future enhancements: